-In 2017 – 2018, Raftelis completed a cost of service rate study for Dallas Water Utilities (DWU).
-DWU annually updates its current cost of service, but recent changes in customer demand patterns has caused DWU to consider the overall proportional demand placed on the system by its customers and customer classes.
-The focus of the study was on the completion of cost of service studies for water and wastewater retail services and consideration of alternative rate structures to address changes in customer characteristics and consumption behavior.
-Raftelis reviewed the current approach, considering recalibrating the cost of service process, and assessed the effectiveness of its existing rate structure compared to the current objectives of the utility.
+Raftelis completed a cost-of-service rate study for Dallas Water Utilities (DWU).
+DWU annually updates its current cost of service, but recent changes in customer demand patterns have caused DWU to consider the overall proportional demand placed on the system by its customers and customer classes.
+The focus of the study was on the completion of cost-of-service studies for water and wastewater retail services and consideration of alternative rate structures to address changes in customer characteristics and consumption behavior.
+Raftelis reviewed the current approach, considering recalibrating the cost-of-service process, and assessed the effectiveness of its existing rate structure compared to the current objectives of the utility.

 The City has decided to proceed with implementing the recommend rate structure change, and Raftelis is currently in the process of updating the City’s stormwater billing data and developing an integrated stormwater billing system to facilitate billing data and account maintenance.
+The Raftelis team is working with subcontractors Pacheco Koch Consulting Engineers and Miitek, Inc. to provide these stormwater data services to the City.
 Raftelis is also assisting the City with necessary rate ordinance changes and with public outreach around the rate structure changes.
 This includes developing a public-facing stormwater fee finder site for customers to look up their potential stormwater fees as well as information for the general public on the proposed rate impacts.

 Raftelis is also supporting customer service in responding to customer inquiries and is continuing to assist the City in developing targeted outreach to affected customers.